hawassi/HAWASSI/README.md

 This product has been developed at [LabMath-Indonesia](http://labmath-indonesia.org/) by
 R. Kurnia, A. L. Latifah, E.van Groesen

-HAWASSI software is available in MATLAB and C languages versions.
-The C version will be available in this GITHUB soon.

 ## Pre-built binaries and documentation [MATLAB version]

 Pre-built binaries (executables) of all the HAWASSI programs for Windows (x64) can be found in the `Releases` section of the project for each version (starting from v1.0.0), along with the documentations and test cases.